zeromev/zeromev.github.io/explorer.md

 The block page is the heart of the zeromev frontrunning explorer.

-The view it gives of transaction timing and MEV is unparalleled by other blockchain explorers.
+The view it gives of [transaction reordering](/terms#transaction-reordering) and [Miner Extractable Value](/terms#miner-extractable-value) is unparalleled by other blockchain explorers.

 See [walkthrough](#walkthrough) for more.